alvarotrigo/fullPage.js/README.md

 ```

 ### setMouseWheelScrolling
-Adds or remove the possiblity of scrolling through sections by using the mouse wheel or the trackpad.
+Adds or remove the possiblity of scrolling through sections by using the mouse wheel or the trackpad (which is active by default).

 ```javascript
 $.fn.fullpage.setMouseWheelScrolling(false);